 Weights and Cardio

-Another great YouTube resource with a huge selection of workouts.
+XHIT is another great YouTube resource with a huge selection of workouts.
 These ones tend to have picture perfect trainers in skimpy outfits but if you can get past that (sometimes I can, sometimes I can’t) I find the workouts to be effective and fast.
-Most of the videos are short with a specific target (abs, butt, arms, etc.) so you can do them individually or patch a few together for a complete workout.
+Most of the videos are short with a specific target (abs, butt, arms, etc.).
+I like to patch a few of them together for a complete workout.
 Sometimes forcing yourself to commit to one ten minute video can get you motivated enough to tackle one or two more.

-What do you guys think, are you loyal to your gym or do you prefer working out in the comfort of your own home?
-Do you have other free fitness resources that you use?
+What do you guys think about at home workouts?
+Are you loyal to your gym or do you prefer working out in the comfort of your own home?
+Are there other free fitness resources that you use?